CumpsD/second-brain/Shooting/Cleaning/Bore Tech Proof-Positive Bore Stix.md

 ## FAQ

 * Q: Does the mentioned length include the handle? \
   A: No, the specified length is the “Working Length” of the rod and does not include the additional length of the handle.
-See illustration in Specifications Tab.
+See [Bore Tech Rod Length Guide](https://github.com/CumpsD/second-brain/raw/main/assets/shooting/boretech/Rod-Length-Guide.pdf).

 * Q: Are the rod tips male or female and what are the threads? \
   A: All rod tips are female and have either 5/40 or 8/32 threads.
-The corresponding threads are listed in the Specifications Tab.
+The corresponding threads are listed above.

 * Q: What are the handle colors of the Bore Stix? \
   A: The handle colors are used to clearly identify what caliber(s) the Bore Stix are to be used with.